-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the University of North Carolina Hospitals at Chapel Hill (Hospitals),which is a part of the University of North Carolina Health Care System that is part of the multi-campus University of North Carolina System, a component unit of the State of North Carolina, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Hospitals' basic financial statements, and have issued our report thereon dated October 19, 2016.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the University of North Carolina Hospitals at Chapel Hill (Hospitals), which is a part of the University of North Carolina Health Care System that is an affiliated enterprise of the multi-campus University of North Carolina System, a component unit of the State of North Carolina, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the Hospitals' basic financial statements, and have issued our report thereon dated October 16, 2017.

-As discussed in Note 1 to the financial statements, the financial statements present only the University of North Carolina Hospitals at Chapel Hill and are not intended to present fairly the financial position of the University of North Carolina Health Care System or the University of North Carolina System, and the results of operations and cash flows in conformity with accounting principles generally accepted in the United State of America.
+As discussed in Note 1, the financial statements of the University of North Carolina Hospitals at Chapel Hill are intended to present the financial position, changes in financial position, and cash flows that are only attributable to the transactions of the University of North Carolina Hospitals at Chapel Hill.
+They do not purport to, and do not, present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina System as of June 30, 2017, the changes in its financial position, or its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.